Automated Node Remediation with AutoClusters

 The Remediation Process

-When AutoClusters detects an error on a node running one of your opted-in pods, it automatically performs the following steps:
+Hardware Failure Remediation: When AutoClusters detects a hardware failure that requires node replacement, it automatically performs the following steps:

-- Verification: AutoClusters confirms that at least one pod on the node has the
+- Verification: AutoClusters confirms that no pods on the node have the

 preStophooks are executed at this stage. - Node Replacement: The unhealthy node is removed from the node pool and replaced with a new, healthy node from spare capacity.
-The system first checks to see if there are any suitable spare nodes in your project's reservation.
-If none are found, the system proceeds to look for suitable spares in Crusoe's spare inventory.
-This gives customers the option to leave spare capacity in their projects to guarantee availability of replacement nodes.
+The system first checks to see if there are any suitable spare nodes in the Crusoe on-demand pool.
+If none are found, the system proceeds to look for suitable spares in Crusoe's hot spare inventory.
+If no spares can be found, the Crusoe team is notified to take action.
+You will also be sent a notification via e-mail to take action as necessary.

 - History Logging: A record of the alert and the remediation event is logged and made available in the Crusoe Cloud Console for your review.